Skip to main content

 Rwanda

-• Minimal (IPC Phase 1) outcomes are anticipated throughout the country, driven by the availability of household food stocks from the average Season B harvest.
-Crop and livestock sales, higher agricultural labor wage rates, and expanded employment and trade prospects are increasing income access.
-In addition, improved cross-border trade and labor migration are further boosting income access and the availability of both food and non-food goods in the market.
+• Minimal (IPC Phase 1) outcomes are anticipated throughout the country, driven by the availability of household food stocks from seasonal and interseason crops, stable income access from livestock sales, higher agricultural labor wage rates, and expanded employment and trade prospects in urban areas.
+In addition, improved cross-border trade and labor migration are further increasing income access and the availability of both food and non-food goods in markets.
 However, Stressed!
-(IPC Phase 2!) outcomes are expected to persist among refugees, with humanitarian assistance averting worse outcomes.
-The population facing Stressed outcomes is expected to increase during the primary October to December lean season due to limited food access as households deplete their own stocks and turn to food purchases amid elevated food prices.
+(IPC Phase 2!) outcomes are expected to persist among refugees, with humanitarian assistance preventing worse food insecurity outcomes.

 Read the full analysis